skyforcetw/Garminuino/README.md

 (click image can link to Youtube film)

 Besides parts of Speedometer HUD, a USB Host Shield with a Android mobile phone can fetch Google Navigation info, and transmit info by bluetooth to GarminHUD, too.

-## ToDo List
-1. Add auto-connection function.
-2. Auto lanunch google map when HUD connected.
-3. Comment source-code.
-4. Show some usage infomation when navigation is done, don't make it seems hang when navigating done.

 ## Authors